Stradek/QuakeStrainer/README.md

 ## Description
 Quake Strainer is my reverse engineering project of classic Quake.
 It is still work in progress and evolving rapidly.
+Right now it supports only unlimited ammo hack.

 ## Prerequisites:
 - OS: Windows